billba/topical/docs/patterns.md

 ## Child cancelation

 Sometimes you want a parent to permanently stop dispatching messages to its child.
-This is a simple as clearing `this.children`.
+This is as simple as clearing `this.children`.

 ```ts
     async onTurn() {